Juneau, Alaska, is the most unusual state capital! You can’t drive there—this charming little port is accessible only by air or sea.

 READ MORE: Visit Mendenhall Glacier in Juneau, Alaska

-Depending on your activity level you can view the massive glacier and its lake from an indoor visitor center, or head out on a hike.
-Your trail options range from the relatively easy one-mile trek to the base of Nugget Falls (also visible from the visitor center) or challenging loop trails into the nearby mountains.
+Depending on your activity level, you can view the massive glacier and its lake from an indoor visitor center or hike.
+Your trail options range from the relatively easy one-mile trek to the base of Nugget Falls (also visible from the visitor center) to challenging loop trails into the nearby mountains.

-There’s also a small elevated boardwalk over a creek that runs near the visitor center.
-If the salmon are running, you might get to see black bears catching fish here.
+There’s also a small elevated boardwalk over a creek near the visitor center.
+If the salmon are running, you might see black bears catching fish here.

 Mount Roberts is a marvel of a different sort, rearing almost 4,000 feet straight into the sky behind the cruise ship docks.
 An aerial tram goes about halfway up the mountain — you can see its cables from the docks.
 At the upper tram terminal, you’ll find stunning views, a small cafe, a modest nature center that’s especially great if you have kids along, and a theater that shows either a short film or live cultural performances, depending on your timing.